-From these data we can come to a conclusion that the angle mixing for the Sun $\nu_e$ neutrinos does not depend on neutrino energy thresholds (0.8 ÷ 13 MeV), and in this region the energy spectrum has no distortion.
+From these data we can come to a conclusion that the angle mixing for the Sun ν_e neutrinos does not depend on neutrino energy thresholds (0.8-13 MeV), and in this region the energy spectrum has no distortion.

-The survival probability at different energy ranges of the solar neutrinos [27] (see also Ref.
-[28]) was computed taking into account the resonance effect.
-The profile of this effect is shown in Fig.1 (shown are the reconstructed values of the survival probability in different energy ranges.
-The lines correspond to the survival probability for the LMA and LOW solutions (from [29]).
-In Fig. 1 we see that the curves obtained from the computation in the framework of the resonance mechanism [27] are in clear discrepancy with the given above experimental data (see also Fig. 5).
-In spite of this fact, some authors come to a conclusion that this mechanism has been proved in experiments.
-Experimental errors given in this figure exceed the same published errors (it is necessary to suppose that these errors were smeared for obtaining small values for $\chi^2$ or better adjustment at smaller value of $\sigma$ ).
+The survival probability in different energy ranges of the solar neutrinos [27] (see also [28]) was computed taking into account the resonance effect.
+The profile of this effect is shown in Fig. 1 (shown are the reconstructed values of the survival probability in different energy ranges.
+The lines correspond to the survival probability for the LMA and LOW solutions (from [29])).

+In Fig. 1 we see that the curves obtained from the computation in the framework of the resonance mechanism [27] are in clear discrepancy with the above-given experimental data (also see Fig. 4).
+In spite of this fact some authors come to a conclusion that this mechanism has been proved in experiments (experimental errors given in this figure many times exceed the same published errors, it is necessary to suppose that these errors were smeared for obtaining small values for χ^2 or better adjustment at smaller value of σ).
 The same situation takes place in the last interpretations of the solar neutrino data [16, 30].
-The energy profile of the solar $E{\nu}$ survival probability $P{ee}$ for best-fit LMA values ( $\theta{13} = 0$ ) is shown in Fig.2 (experimental data one can see in Figs. 4, 5 and also in expressions (7)-(10)).
-Value for $\theta{13} = 0$ was obtained from CHOOZ result analysis [31].
+The energy profile of the solar E{ν} survival probability P{ee} for best-fit LMA values ($\theta{13} = 0$) is shown in Fig. 2